-The local area has adopted the Workplace Fundamentals Program incorporating softskills instruction with manufacturing basics.
-This 5-6 week course is currently operated in the region in 5 counties by 2 technical colleges with plans to expand to 3 additional counties and add an additional technical college as a provider.
-The course operates on a training schedule similar to a work schedule, Monday -Friday, 9-4.
+The local area has adopted the ManufactuREADY Program incorporating softskills instruction with manufacturing basics.
+This 5-6 week course is currently operated in the region in 5 counties by two technical colleges.
+The course operates on a training schedule similar to a work schedule, Monday - Friday, 9-4.
 Persons completing the course exit with OSHA 10, CPR/First Aid, Forklift and WorkKeys Certifications.
-The local area has been operating this model since February 2015 and has had over 100 graduates with an 88.8% placement rate.
+The local area has been operating this model since February 2015 and averages around 100 graduates each year with an 88.8% placement rate.
 When an employer considers hiring a graduate of this course, they have verifiable information on work habits that person has demonstrated on a consistent basis for the preceding 5-6 weeks.
 This is actually verifiable by the person's demonstrated activities versus in an OJT setting where the employer has to rely on what the person tells them they can demonstrate and many times the employer may find that what they have been told doesn't match with what the person demonstrates in the first 5-6 weeks of employment.
-For that reason the local workforce area utilizes WPF as the tool to prepare employees to be the best fit for employers and to provide employers with verifiable information as to demonstrated behaviors and work ethic.
+For that reason the local workforce area utilizes ManufactuREADY as the tool to prepare employees to be the best fit for employers and to provide employers with verifiable information as to demonstrated behaviors and work ethic.

 6. Provision of ITAs - Provide a description of how training services in WIOA § 134 will be provided through the use of ITAs.
-If contracts for the training services will be used, describe how the use of such contracts will be coordinated with the use of ITAs and how

-Updated 10.29.18 Northeast Georgia Workforce Development Plan 2016 the local board will ensure informed customer choice in the selection of training programs regardless of how the training services are to be provided.
+If contracts for the training services will be used, describe how the use of such contracts will be coordinated with the use of ITAs and how the local board will ensure informed customer choice in the selection of training programs regardless of how the training services are to be provided.

 The local area utilizes ITAs as its primary training tool for adults and dislocated workers.
-The Workplace Fundamentals course reference in an earlier section is an example of a short tem ITA.
-While the use of the Workplace Fundamentals course as a short-term non-credit delivered course culminating in the obtainment of an industry recognized credential is increasing in the region, the majority of the ITAs are in programs at technical colleges yielding a technical certificate of credit, diploma or associate degree.
+The ManufactuREADY course reference in an earlier section is an example of a short term ITA.
+While the use of the Workplace Fundamentals course as a short-term noncredit delivered course culminating in the obtainment of an industry recognized credential is increasing in the region, the majority of the ITAs are in programs at technical colleges yielding a technical certificate of credit, diploma or associate degree.
 Additionally, the local area does have ITA agreements in place with 20 proprietary training institutions which provide training primarily in truck driver preparation (approximately 125-175 person per year), associated medical training (CNA, medical assistants), and an array of computer related training.
 All ITA training providers are on the state ETPL and are providing training in an occupational area that meets the local area's in-demand occupation policy.
 The local area does not used contracts for the training services delivered through ITAs.